lytvyn139/JavaScript-Algorithms-and-Data-Structures/04-recursion/00-recursion.md

 ## Base Case
 The condition when the recursion ends.
 This is the most important concept to understand

+## Where things go wrong
+No base case
+Forgetting to return or returning the wrong thing!
+Stack overflow!

 ## Example
 ```cs